ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 impl IOState for ReadWrite {}
 ```

-Putting These Together: Expressing Any FPGA Resource
+Putting these together: expressing any FPGA resource
 -----------------------------------------------------

 ```rust